NBility-Model/nbility-model.github.io/CONTRIBUTING.md

 * Model explenation / design choices
 * Consistency rules

-For more information on these guidelines, see [GUIDELINES.md](GUIDELINES.html)
+For more information on these guidelines, see [GUIDELINES.md](GUIDELINES.md)

 ### Submitting Contributions

 Contributions for contributors should be submitted as GitHub pull requests.
-See [Creating a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) if you're unfamiliar with this concept.
+See [our wiki](https://github.com/NBility-Model/nbility-model.github.io/wiki) if you're unfamiliar with this concept.
 When submitting a pull request, please ensure:

-* Your code adheres to the project's [design guidelines](GUIDELINES.html).
+* Your code adheres to the project's [design guidelines](GUIDELINES.md).
 * You have tested your changes thoroughly.
 * You have updated any relevant documentation.